chloeklin/polyBERT/README.md

 3. Tokenize the data set `poetry run python do_tokenize.py`.

-3. Train polyBERT `poetry run python train_transformer.py`.
-This might be very slow if you do not have access to GPUs.
+4. Train polyBERT `poetry run python train_transformer.py`.
+This can be very slow if you do not have access to GPUs.